 Applications consist of a research proposal, personal statement, and letter of support from the student's primary research advisor.

-Please fill out the required fields in our online application system by October 4th, 2019, 5 p.m.
-Pacific Time, and upload the following two required documents.
+Please fill out the required fields in our online application system by the application deadline, and upload the following two required documents.

 - 1) Proposal document, which should include following sections as a single merged pdf: - a.
-Title and summary (300 words maximum) on a single page, used as a cover page. - b.
+Title and summary (100 words maximum) on a single page, used as a cover page. - b.
 Proposal document, describing the research objectives/hypotheses/questions and approach.
-2 pages maximum (1-inch margins, 12 pt. font, Times New Roman or equivalent font). - c.
-Optional: A single figure (and brief caption) may be included as an additional page.
+2 pages maximum (1-inch margins, 12 pt. font, single-spaced Times New Roman or equivalent font).
+Students are encouraged to use the full two pages, and include graphics as an optional 3rd page, as described below. - c.
+Optional: A single figure and caption may be included as an additional page.
 The figure caption should be of appropriate length, and should not be used to fit in additional text to the proposal. - d.
-Literature cited (2 pages maximum).

-- e.
-Itemized budget and justification including salaries, supplies, equipment, etc. (1 page total). - 2) Personal statement, which includes the following sections as a single merged pdf: - a.
+Literature cited (2 pages maximum). - e.
+1 page explanation of how this funding will enable you to conduct your research, including itemized budget and justification including travel, supplies, equipment, etc. (1 page maximum). - 2) Personal statement, which includes the following sections as a single merged pdf: - a.
 Personal statement (1 page) that describes educational and career goals, and experiences that motivate those goals.
-The statement should include a description of the student's interest in cave and karst science. - b.
+The statement should include a description of the student's interest in cave and karst science.
+(1-inch margins, 12 pt. font, single-spaced Times New Roman or equivalent font.) - b.
 A curriculum vitae (2 page limit), which includes a list of current and previous academic institutions (with current GPA for each institution). - c.
-Unofficial transcripts from the applicant's current institution.
+Official or unofficial transcripts from the applicant's current institution.

-The letter of support from the student's primary research advisor letter must be received by the application deadline (October 4th, 2019).
+The letter of support from the student's primary research advisor letter must be received by the application deadline.
 Reference letters should be sent as a pdf attachment to Judith.McShannon@nmt.edu, with the applicant's name in the subject line of the email (last name, first name).
-Letters should explain the referee's relationship to the applicant, and comment on their academic and research potential.
-For undergraduate applicants, letters should also describe a mentoring plan for the student.
+Letters should explain the referee's relationship to the applicant, comment on their academic and research potential, and describe a mentoring plan for the student.